scaleapi/pandaset-devkit/README.md

 ```

 The LiDAR points are stored in a world coordinate system; therefore it is not required to transform them using the vehicle's pose graph.
 This allows you to query all LiDAR frames in the sequence or a certain sampling rate and simply visualize them using your preferred library.

+Instead of using always all of the point clouds available, it is also possible to simply slice the `lidar` property as one is used from python lists.
 ```
 >>> pc_all = seq002.lidar[:]  # Returns all LiDAR frames from the sequence
 ```